Now including the Meta-Morphogenesis Project

 Towards a Design-Based Analysis of Emotional Episodes, Philosophy Psychiatry and Psychology, 3, 2, pp. 101--126, 1996,

 Further details are provided in other papers, including for example this polemical piece:

 Why the recent over-emphasis on embodiment has held up progress (2008).

-Now published in
+Now published in Creating Brain-like Intelligence,